 Third Flatiron Publishing bought my story “Beast of the Month” for the anthology Strange Beasties, released September 20, 2017 in e-book and trade paperback (it was also reprinted in Third Flatiron’s Best of 2017).
 My story was also selected for podcast, and I was hired to read it.
 Some quiet night when you ease back in your armchair and turn down the lights, let me read you a story.
 Take your pick, they’re here, on my podcast page.

 My conquistador fantasy story, “War Dog,” was published by Third Flatiron in TERRA!
 TARA!
 TERROR! in October, 2018.
-In 2019, two thousand readers from around the world voted in the Critters Readers’ Choice Awards.
+In 2019, thousands of readers from around the world voted in the Critters Readers’ Choice Awards.
 “War Dog” won Best Science Fiction and Fantasy Short Story of 2018.
 I am honored so many read my story or listened to the podcast from Third Flatiron and gave it this large category award!
 The sequel, “Cold Iron,” is published in the anthology Infinite Lives: Short Tales of Longevity by Third Flatiron.

 The International Talent Search Writers of the Future

-In the fall of 2018, I won the international Writers of the Future Contest!
+In the fall of 2018, I was awarded a full scholarship to Superstars Writing Seminars, and I won the international Writers of the Future Contest!
 Thousands of writers from around the world compete in this international talent search each year by submitting stories in speculative fiction.
 Winners are judged by bestselling authors in the industry like David Farland, Kevin J. Anderson, Orson Scott Card, Larry Niven, Tim Powers, and many more.
 We won substantial prize money, got paid pro rate for our stories, got flown to Hollywood where we enjoyed a week long free workshop with top experts in the field, and it all culminated in an awards banquet and gala many have dubbed “the Oscars of science fiction and fantasy.”
 And, our stories are now published in a #1 bestselling anthology, Writers of the Future, Volume 35.
 Many of the biggest names in science fiction and fantasy got their start by winning this contest, as you can see in this list of their newest science fiction books.
 I am happy my story, “Super-Duper Moongirl and the Amazing Moon Dawdler,” has been read by tens of thousands worldwide.
 (To find out more about this international writing contest, go to https://www.writersofthefuture.com )

 Here’s a weird trivia bit about my writing.
 In 1996, I won Grand Prize in the “Contest Corner Prose Contest,” which was likely the first major online flash fiction contest.
 It was sponsored by AOL, judged by a panel of twenty pro fiction writers and editors.
 Over the course of that year, thousands of writers including novelists, journalists, lyricists and composers entered the weekly contests.
 At the start of each week, you were given a one word theme prompt, by the end of the week, you posted your story.
 The judges awarded prizes to the top three each week, and I’m happy to report I placed in those top three almost every week I entered–against 400 to 700 entries in any given week!
 But the big deal was the award for Writer of the Year, where first place winners from each week were compiled and judged for that year’s Grand Prize.
 Out of over 25,000 total entries for the year, two of my stories placed in the Top Ten, one of them taking the award for Writer of the Year and the grand prize worth thousands of dollars.
 Oh, and then the editor at The Rose and Thorn, one of the best online literary magazines of the day, published the story that placed just under my grand prize winner.